The ricotta bundt cake, soft, tasty, and at the same time delicate.

 Start with the butter, which needs to be melted.

-If you are using yogurt instead, skip this step.
+If you are using yogurt, skip this step.

-In a bowl, we will put the egg whites and sugar and start whipping them into stiff peaks with the whisk.
+In a bowl, we will put the egg whites and sugar and begin to whip them into stiff peaks with the whisk.

-Once they are well whipped, we will add the yolks one by one.
+Once well whipped, we will add the yolks one at a time.

-At this point, we will add the melted butter or yogurt, continuing to whisk.
+At this point, we will add the melted butter or yogurt, continuing to blend.

-Once everything is homogeneous, we will add the baking powder, grated lemon zest, flour, and ricotta, alternating one tablespoon at a time, always with the whisk in motion, and finally the milk, mixing until a smooth batter is obtained without lumps.
+Once everything is homogeneous, we will add the baking powder, grated lemon zest, flour, and ricotta, alternating one spoonful at a time, always with the whisk in motion, and finally the milk, mix until smooth and free of lumps.

-pour in the batter and bake the cake at 350°F for about half an hour.
+and pour the mixture and bake the bundt cake at 350°F for about half an hour.

-It’s ready, if you wish, you can sprinkle with powdered sugar or erythritol powder.
+It’s ready, if desired, you can sprinkle with powdered sugar or erythritol.

-In the bowl, mount the butterfly and place the egg whites and sugar or sweetener and start whipping them to stiff peaks for 3 min. at speed 4.
+In the bowl, mount the butterfly and put the egg whites and sugar or sweetener and start whipping them into stiff peaks 3 min. speed 4-

-Once they are well whipped, add the yolks one by one, always with the butterfly in motion at speed 4.
+Once well whipped, we will add the yolks one at a time, always with the butterfly in motion at speed 4.

-At this point, lower the speed to 2 and add the melted butter or yogurt through the hole, continuing to mix for 2 minutes
+At this point, lower the speed to 2 and add through the opening the melted butter or yogurt, continuing to mix for 2 minutes

-Once everything is homogeneous, keep the speed at 2 and add through the hole the baking powder, grated lemon zest, flour, and ricotta, alternating one tablespoon at a time, always with the butterfly in motion, and finally the milk, mixing until a smooth batter is obtained without lumps.
+Once everything is homogeneous, keep the speed at 2 and always add through the opening the baking powder, grated lemon zest, flour, and ricotta, alternating one spoonful at a time, always with the butterfly in motion, and finally the milk, mix until smooth and free of lumps.

-Grease and flour a 9-inch bundt pan, and pour in the batter and bake the cake at 350°F for about half an hour.
+Butter and flour a 9-inch bundt pan, and pour the mixture and bake at 350°F for about half an hour.

-The Ricotta Bundt Cake is ready, if you wish, you can sprinkle with powdered sugar or erythritol powder.
+The ricotta bundt cake is ready, if desired, you can sprinkle with powdered sugar or erythritol.

 Storage

-The Ricotta Bundt Cake can be kept for up to 4 days under a cake dome.
+The ricotta bundt cake keeps up to 4 days under a cake dome.

 Can I add chocolate chips?

-Yes, but first you need to freeze them so they don’t sink to the bottom.
+Yes, but you must freeze them first so they don’t end up at the bottom.